django-cms/django-cms/docs/getting_started/configuration.rst

     }

-You can combine template names and placeholder names to granularly define plugins, as shown above with ''base.html content''.
+You can combine template names and placeholder names to granularly define plugins, as shown above with ``base.html content``.

-**plugins**
+``plugins``
     A list of plugins that can be added to this placeholder.
 If not supplied, all plugins can be selected.

-**text_only_plugins**
+``text_only_plugins``
     A list of additional plugins available only in the TextPlugin, these plugins can't be added directly to this placeholder.

-**extra_context**
+``extra_context``
     Extra context that plugins in this placeholder receive.

-**name**
+``name``
     The name displayed in the Django admin.
 With the gettext stub, the name can be internationalized.

-**limits**
+``limits``
     Limit the number of plugins that can be placed inside this placeholder.
     Dictionary keys are plugin names and the values are their respective limits.
-Special
-case: "global" - Limit the absolute number of plugins in this placeholder regardless of type (takes precedence over the type-specific limits).
+Special case: ``globa` - Limit the absolute number of plugins in this placeholder regardless of type (takes precedence over the type-specific limits).

 .. setting:: CMS_PLUGIN_CONTEXT_PROCESSORS